Q: Who must obtain a Ticket Resellers license?

-Q: When will I hear back from the Department regarding my license?
+Q: When will I hear back regarding my license?

-A: Generally, the Department will get back to you within two weeks of receiving a complete application packet.
-The Department will notify you if any part is incomplete.
+A: Generally, we will get back to you within two weeks of receiving a complete application packet.
+You will be notified if any part is incomplete.

 Q: If my application is incomplete, may I just submit the missing or incorrect parts, or do I have to complete a new application?